Skip to main content

 Abstract

-Correspondence of the Hollyday family of "Ratcliffe Manor" and "Readbourne" estates on the Eastern Shore of Maryland.
+Correspondence of the Hollyday family of the "Ratcliffe Manor" and "Readbourne" estates located on the Eastern Shore of Maryland.
 The letters deal with family, business, legal, and land affairs.

 Dates